-I’ll have a lot of content about my trip to India this summer.
-But I wanted to start by sharing some photos and impressions from my visit to Agra’s famous Taj Mahal, a must-see in northern India — one of the wonders of the world.
+I made my 1st trip to India in the Summer of 2023.
+I wanted to start by sharing some photos and impressions from my visit to Agra’s famous Taj Mahal, a must-see in northern India.
+It’s the most iconic landmark in the world’s most populous country.

-It’s beautiful… but I’m preparing a controversial Part 2 for you where I explain why I was a little less impressed than I expected (and more importantly the very important lesson to learn from that for all travelers, in my opinion).
+The Taj Mahal is one of the New 7 Wonders of the World.
+It’s beautiful… but I’m preparing a controversial Part 2 for you where I explain why I was a little less impressed than I expected (and more importantly the very important lesson to learn from that for all travelers, in my opinion as a travel expert).

 You can join 100,000+ savvy Canadian travelers and sign up for our free newsletter to receive all our content like our deals, our tips, etc.